 Which States Already Have E-Verify Legislation on the Books?

 As of March 2017, 19 state legislatures have validly enacted laws that require all or some employers in the state to use E-Verify to confirm the work authorization of newly hired employees.
-These states are: Alabama, Arizona, Colorado, Georgia, Indiana, Louisiana, Michigan, Mississippi, Missouri, Nebraska, New Hampshire, North Carolina, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Virginia, and West Virginia.
+These states are Alabama, Arizona, Colorado, Georgia, Indiana, Louisiana, Michigan, Mississippi, Missouri, Nebraska, New Hampshire, North Carolina, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Virginia, and West Virginia.
 In addition, governors from Florida and Idaho have issued executive orders requiring state agencies to utilize the federally maintained system.

-There is, however, still a lot work to be done.
+There is, however, still a lot of work to be done.
 Of the states listed above, only Alabama, Arizona, Georgia, Mississippi, North Carolina, South Carolina, Tennessee, and Utah require both public and private employers to use E-Verify.
 The remaining states primarily only require public employers or public contractors to confirm the work authorization of their employees with the program.
-And almost all states include carve-outs or loopholes in their laws that allow some employers with persuasive lobbyists to avoid electronic verification requirements all together.
+And almost all states include carve-outs or loopholes in their laws that allow some employers with persuasive lobbyists to avoid electronic verification requirements altogether.